 OK, let’s start with the basics.
 What’s the difference between subtitling and dubbing?

-Both subtitling and dubbing refer to translation of audio dialogue inside of a video format, such as a movie, TV show, an online video, etc. Subtitling means putting a written translation of spoken dialogue on screen, simultaneously with the audio.
+Dubbing and subtitling translation services refer to the translation of audio dialogue inside of a video format, such as a movie, TV show, an online video, etc. Subtitling means putting a written translation of spoken dialogue on screen, simultaneously with the audio.
 Take a look at our blog post on subtitling for some examples.
-Dubbing (also called a voiceover) means replacing the spoken dialogue with — in most cases — a simultaneous spoken translation.
+Often confused with voiceover, dubbing translation means replacing the spoken dialogue with — in most cases — a simultaneous spoken translation.

 How or why do you choose one over the other?

-Usually, it’s a stylistic preference.
-However, because subtitles are visible on screen, dubbing may be a better solution if your video is “busy” (full of graphics or other information that subtitles may cover up).
-Conversely, subtitling is often cheaper as it is less expensive than hiring native-speaking voice studio talent.
-Many high-profile people who appear on camera often prefer to be subtitled in translation, so as to preserve the integrity of their vocal reputation.
+Sometimes, it’s a stylistic preference.
+There’s also a difference in cost.
+Subtitling is often less expensive than dubbing because you don’t have to hire native-speaking voice talent.
+However, because subtitles are visible on screen, dubbing may be a better solution if your video includes people speaking and you want to change the language in which they speak.
+Another factor to keep in mind is that high-profile people who appear on camera often prefer translation subtitling, so as to preserve the integrity of their vocal reputation.

 Really?
 People care about “the integrity of their vocal reputation”?